vuestorefront/vue-storefront/packages/core/docs/enterprise/feature-list.md

 The platform is accessible and can be managed via the storefrontcloud-cli tool.
 It’s a dedicated tool to manage the Kubernetes cluster and Vue Storefront deployments, backups, and logs.
 Please find more information in our knowledge base, available here: https://help.storefrontcloud.io

-**12. All of the Commercetools OOTB Features ready on enviroment**
+**12. All of the commercetools OOTB Features ready on enviroment**

-By default, Vue Storefront Cloud is integrated with Commercetools.
+By default, Vue Storefront Cloud is integrated with commercetools.
 This service is included in the price.
-All you need are Commercetools API access details to get the products, categories, and user accounts in sync with your instance.
+All you need are commercetools API access details to get the products, categories, and user accounts in sync with your instance.

 **13. Access via API**